 Unless you’re going for anonymity, the first thing you will ask a user to do on your website is to register and create a profile.

-Profiles play a central role in most dating websites, as based on a user’s profile others will decide on the user’s attractiveness and compatibility.
-In addition to that, many online-dating platforms generate match recommendations for a user based on the profile information.
+Profiles play a central role in most dating websites.
+The user’s profile serves as the basis by which the algorithm determines attractiveness and compatibility.
+Many online dating platforms generate match recommendations based on profile information.

 Therefore, profiles have to be quite informative, which can mean a lot of work for your users.
 One way to solve this problem is with social login.
 So your users will be able to sign in with one of their social accounts.
 In such a way your website will automatically import some of the profile information, saving time for your users.
-As a bonus, social sign-ups will also help you with verifying users, e.g. making sure they are real people.
+As a bonus, social sign-ups will also help you verify users to ensure that they are real people.